stazman/mern-pern-project-readme-template-and-gitignore/README-Template.md

 - *Another that will be a stretch.*
 - *Something else I don't technically know how to do... *yet*. :)*

+*After you finish making/deploying your app, make sure to update and finalize the README.md file for the project, which should be in the top level of your files in the repo so that it's viewable right away when a user sees the "home page" of the repo.
+Of course, Github and your pinned projects are one of the most important ways for you to show potential employers your skill and professionalism.
+Make sure there are no glaring spelling errors (this is a great extension to spell check in VSCode: https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).*

-## IMPORTANT!
-REMOVE ALL TEXT IN ITALICS ABOVE AND ALL TEXT BELOW THIS POINT.
-THE README IS NOT JUST A PLACE TO TELL OTHERS ABOUT THE CODE IN YOUR APP, BUT ALSO IT CAN BE A PART OF THE WAY YOU PLAN AND KEEP TRACK OF YOUR PROGRESS MAKING YOUR APP. ##
+*## WHEN YOU'RE READY TO SUBMIT THE PROJECT, MAKE SURE TO REMOVE ALL TEXT IN ITALICS ABOVE AND ALL TEXT BELOW THIS POINT.
+NOTE: THE README IS NOT JUST A PLACE TO TELL OTHERS ABOUT THE CODE IN YOUR APP, BUT IT CAN ALSO BE A PART OF THE WAY YOU PLAN AND KEEP TRACK OF YOUR PROGRESS BUILDING THE APP. ##*

 ## Project Planning